How To Remove Ripoff Reports on Google

 How To Remove Ripoff Reports From Google – Not Just Bury Them

 If you’ve been listed on Ripoff Report, you know how frustrating it is and how helpless you feel.
-You’ve read the fine print and have probably thrown in the towel.
+You’ve read the fine print and probably given up.
 There’s just no way to get off of Ripoff Report once you’re on it.

 How Can That Be Legal?